 2021 2020

 \$ \$

+s and charges

 3.1 Rates and charges

 Council uses Capital Improved Value (CIV) as the basis of valuation of all properties within the municipal district.
 The CIV of a property is its total value of land plus buildings and improvements.